Get

 microchip for pets

-Image By: Todorean Gabriel, Shutterstock
+Image Credit By: Todorean Gabriel, Shutterstock

 Where Should I Get My Cat Microchipped?

 Most people just have their vets do it; it’s a routine procedure, and it doesn’t cost much at all.
 There are other options available, however.
-Many animal shelters will do it as well, and some pet stores can install a microchip (especially if you got your cat through them).
+Many animal shelters will do it as well, and some pet stores might install a microchip (especially if you got your cat through them).

 Ultimately, it doesn’t matter where you get it done as long as it’s from a reputable company or veterinarian.
 The RFIDs they emit are universal, so if you have it installed by one vet, it can be read by another (or by an animal control worker, etc.).